angelatsai1214/cse15l-lab-reports/lab-report-2-week-1.md

     `scp WhereAmI.java cs15lfa22bi@ieng.ucsd.edu:~/`

-    `scp` stands for **secure copy**, you enter the file you want to copy over immediately after `scp`, and following the file name, you enter the destination of copying.
+    `scp` stands for **secure copy**, you enter the file you want to copy immediately after `scp`, and following the file name, you enter the destination of copying.

     Your will be prompted to enter your password, please do so.